bolliy/ioBroker.sun2000/README.md

 ## Feature list

 * Maximum 5 inverters (master/slave) can be processed, each with a battery module (max.
 30kWh).
-* Live data such as input power , output power , battery charging/discharging power and the grid consumption (meter.activePower) are read out at a fixed interval (default 20 seconds).
+* Live data such as input power, output power, charging/discharging power and the grid consumption are read out at a fixed interval.
 * States are only written for changed data from the inverter.
 This relieves the burden on the iobroker instance.
 * The states “inputPower” or “activePower” in the “collected” path can be monitored with a “was updated” trigger element.
 Because these states are always written within the set interval.